abhinavnautiyalDS/Finwise-GenAI-Assistant/finwise-genai-capstone/task-02-agent-tools-langgraph/readme.md

 - For **financial formulas**, it switches to the *Calculator* or *Python REPL*.
 - For **news or general knowledge**, it uses the *Web Search* function.

-This ensures the agent not only understands natural language but also knows **when and how to use each tool intelligently**, much like a skilled human analyst equipped with the right set of digital resources.

----

-💡 *This setup demonstrates how LangChain and Gemini can be combined with external APIs to build a truly autonomous, multi-capable AI system.*